Xingyu-Lin/softgym/docker/docker.md

   -e QT_X11_NO_MITSHM=1 \
   -it xingyu/softgym:latest bash
 ```
 This solution follows [this tutorial]( https://medium.com/@benjamin.botto/opengl-and-cuda-applications-in-docker-af0eece000f1) for running GL and CUDA application inside the docker.
+It is important to mount the conda path inside the docker container to be exactly the same as in your home machine.

 - Now you are in the Docker environment.
 Go to the softgym directory and compile PyFlex